-LED state !Fault (amber) IN → ac power (green) DC dc power (green) Action On (any) (any) Replace the power supply unit, as described in "Replacing a Storwize V7000 Gen2 power supply unit for a control enclosure" on page 301.
-Off On On The power supply is functioning normally, providing power to the enclosure.
-Off Replace the power supply unit, as described in "Replacing a Storwize V7000 Gen2 power supply unit for a control enclosure" on page 301.
-Off On Replace the power supply unit, as described in "Replacing a Storwize V7000 Gen2 power supply unit for a control enclosure" on page 301.
-Off The power supply is not receiving power from the power outlet through the power cord.
+LED state Fault (amber) IN ac power (green) DC dc power (green) Action On (any) (any) Replace the power supply unit, as described in "Replacing a Storwize V7000 Gen2 power supply unit for a control enclosure" on page 302.
+On On The power supply is functioning normally, providing power to the enclosure.
+Off Replace the power supply unit, as described in "Replacing a Storwize V7000 Gen2 power supply unit for a control enclosure" on page 302.
+Off On Replace the power supply unit, as described in "Replacing a Storwize V7000 Gen2 power supply unit for a control enclosure" on page 302.
+Off Off The power supply is not receiving power from the power outlet through the power cord.
 To power on the system, connect the power supply to an outlet in use for the power cord and turn on the power outlet.
+Note: The fourth status LED on the e power sup pply unit is not used.